olewu/cf_monthly_forecast/README.md

 Production of Climate Futures monthly multi-model forecasts and visualization (runs automatically on Sigma2's NIRD server)

-To run the downloading, you need a user account at the CDS.

-The paths are currently configured to work on Sigma2's NIRD system only.
+## Installation

-To make this work, first clone the environment to a place of yout choice.
+First, clone the environment to a place of your choice.

 Install a conda environment with the minimum requirements by running:

 `conda env create -f env_mini.yml --name cf_forecast`

-To install the package's functionality run the following from the project root directory:
+To install the package's functionality, run the following from the project root directory with the `cf_forecast` environment activated:

 `pip install -e .`

+## Configuration

+To be able to download data from the CDS, you need a user account at [Copernicus](https://cds.climate.copernicus.eu/#!/home).

+The data paths are currently configured to work on Sigma2's [NIRD system](https://documentation.sigma2.no/files_storage/nird.html) only.
+A lot of the functionality relies on the way that the forecast data are saved on NIRD.

+To configure the package, go to `cf_monthly_forecast/config.py` and set the `proj_base` path to the path you cloned the package to.
+In the same file, set the email address to your own.
+Some scripts send emails on the status of their execution and if this address is not set, you will not get them.

+## Functionality
-Workflow for downloads:
+### Workflow for downloads:

 `cf_monthly_forecast/automation_download.sh` and `cf_monthly_forecast/automation.sh` are scheduled (crontab) to regularly run between every 30 mins from the 13th and 23rd of every month.

 `cf_monthly_forecast/automation_download.sh` executes `cf_monthly_forecast/download_monthly_operational.py` whose output is logged in `logs/download_monthly_oper_<init_year>_<init_month>.log`.
 The routine goes through all forecast models and tries to retrieve the latest forecast.
 If one model does not exist, it will try the next one.
 For each successful download, a file is written in `data/index/dl/dl_complete_<model>_<init_year>-<init_month>.ix`.
 If all models were downloaded correctly, another file `data/index/dl/dl_complete_<init_year>-<init_month>.ix` is created.
 Once this file exists, `cf_monthly_forecast/automation_download.sh` will not execute `cf_monthly_forecast/download_monthly_operational.py` any longer.

-Workflow for figure production:
+### Workflow for figure production:

 ...